Must-See Santorini: The Family Edit

 Santorini Caldera Greece

-Home to celestial villages with cosmopolitan flair, Greece’s Pompeii that is Akrotiri, unique gastronomy, and viticulture shaped by its volcanic history, we are still happy to brave the hordes (even with a child in tow) to see astonishing Santorini.
+Home to celestial villages with cosmopolitan flair, Greece’s Pompeii that is Akrotiri, unique gastronomy, and viticulture shaped by its volcanic history, we are still happy to brave the hordes (even with kidlets in company) to see astonishing Santorini.

-Cutting a striking silhouette, pearly-white villages dotted with cobalt blue church domes float the edge of a caldera.
-The sugar-cube quarters shine in the blaze of the Greek sun, glow orange and pink at sunset, and light up like a fairyland at night.
-From its calamitous volcanic history, a unique beauty has emerged to make Santorini a truly special place.
+With pearly-white villages that float atop the inner rim of a submerged caldera, Santorini’s sugar-cube quarters shine in the blaze of the Greek sun, glow orange and pink at sunset, and light up like a fairyland at night.
+From its calamitous volcanic history, a unique beauty has emerged to make the island a truly special place.

 Caldera village views.
 Image credit: Photo by Alex Azabache.